github/docs/content/search-github/searching-on-github/searching-issues-and-pull-requests.md

 ## Search for my issues and pull requests

-To quickly view your issues and pull requests, navigate to the respective links from your GitHub dashboard.
-More advanced search options are available with `@me`, either by using the global search bar, or by filtering results from an individual repository.
-Any qualifier that accepts a username will allow you to limit your search to issues and pull requests you have created or have interacted with.
-To do so, follow the desired qualifier with `@me`.
+You can search for issues and pull requests you have created or have interacted with by following the desired qualifier with `@me`.
+Any qualifier that works with a username allows you to limit your search to issues and pull requests you created, are assigned, mentioned on, or are requested as a reviewer of.

 | Qualifier        | Example
 | ------------- | -------------